Major Automated Information Systems:

 Recommendation: To better ensure that Global Combat Support System-Army (GCSS-Army) implements effective risk management and project monitoring and control practices, the Secretary of Defense should direct the Secretary of the Army to direct the GCSS-Army program office to establish a comprehensive risk log that maintains an aggregation of all up-to-date risks and associated mitigation plans.

 Agency Affected: Department of Defense

-Comments: In November 2013, the Army's Program Executive Office for Enterprise Information Systems (PEO EIS) engaged an independent verification and validation (IV&V) agent to act as a third party to ensure that PEO EIS programs, including GCSS-Army, are executed effectively.
-However, as of November 2014, according to Army officials, the IV&V agent is not yet verifying and validating GCSS-Army's risks.
+Comments: In November 2013, the Army's Program Executive Office for Enterprise Information Systems (PEO EIS) engaged an independent verification and validation (IV&V) agent to act as a third party to ensure that PEO EIS programs, including GCSS-Army, were executed effectively.
+However, according to Army officials, the IV&V agent is not yet verifying and validating GCSS-Army's risks.
 Army officials stated that PEO EIS is developing policy and procedures that define the roles and responsibilities of the IV&V agent to enable the agent to verify and validate program risks.
 We will continue to follow-up with the program and provide an update when PEO EIS has specified the IV&V agent's roles and responsibilities for validating and verifying GCSS-Army's risks.

 Recommendation: To better ensure that GCSS-Army implements effective risk management and project monitoring and control practices, the Secretary of Defense should direct the Secretary of the Army to direct the GCSS-Army program office to specify the roles and responsibilities of the IV&V agent to ensure that it acts as a third party that validates and verifies the risks and mitigation plans developed by the program office and system integrator.